ScriptureWay

 References

-1. http://www.ScriptureWay.com/home/becoming-a-child-of-god
+1. https://www.ScriptureWay.com/home/becoming-a-child-of-god

-2. http://www.ScriptureWay.com/home/characteristics-of-a-child-of-god-part-1
+2. https://www.ScriptureWay.com/home/characteristics-of-a-child-of-god-part-1

 3. https://biblehub.com/commentaries/jfb/matthew/5.htm